-Reducing the average mass of passenger cars and light commercial vehicles to the level of the mid-1970s can approximately halve the gap between the baseline scenario (in which vehicle mass remains unchanged) and the European Union's target of a 60% reduction in transport CO2 emissions by 2050 (compared to 1990) applied to these vehicle categories.
-To fully reach the target, other measures will also need to be put into place.
+Reducing the average mass of light-duty vehicles to about the level of the mid-1970s can approximately halve the gap between the baseline scenario and the European Union's 2050 transport emissions target.
+To fully reach the targeted 60% less transport $CO_2$ compared to 1990, other measures will also need to be put into place.